Environmental Law Solicitors

 On This Page

-We understand the pressure on companies to ensure strict compliance with the law.
-We can guide you through this process and will represent you if you are investigated and prosecuted in relation to alleged breaches.
+At JMW, we understand the pressure on companies to maintain strict legal and regulatory compliance.
+We can advise on your legal obligations, guide you through the environmental litigation process and represent you if you are investigated or prosecuted in relation to any alleged breaches.

 Aspects of environmental law we advise on include: